 We will monitor your heart rate, blood pressure and oxygen levels.
-You may have a catheter (small tube) to drain the urine from your bladder, meaning you will not need to go to the toilet.
 We will use drips in your veins to give you medication and fluids.
 You may have chest drains.
 These remove any fluid gathering around the site of your operation.
-To control your pain, we will give you anti-inflammatory drugs and continuous morphine or an epidural.
+To control your pain, we will give you anti-inflammatory drugs and may give you a continuous morphine infusion.
 Nausea and vomiting can be a side effect of morphine and so we will also give you anti-sickness medication.

 Once you are awake we will move you to the cardiothoracic ward.
-As you start to recover, we will remove the heart monitor, catheter, and drips.
-If you have chest drains they will remain in place for the moment.
+As you start to recover, we will remove the heart monitor, and drips.

-Your surgeon will decide how long you need to lay flat for.
 Once you are able to get up a nurse will help you to leave your bed and sit up in a chair.
 This, and any exercises explained by your physiotherapist, will help to improve your lung function after the operation.
+Page 11